 Begin your shed felt installation project by removing any timber fascia boards and placing them where they will be out of harm's way.
 Next, use the claw hammer to remove the nails holding the old felt in place.
 Make sure you have removed all the old nails as well as potential obstructions or hazards.

-Use the claw of the hammer as well as the craft knife to remove the old felt.
-You may need to rip it quite forcefully in places if adhesive was used, so take care to not lose your balance or your footing.
+Use the claw of the hammer and the craft knife to remove the old felt.
+You may need to rip it quite forcefully in places if adhesive was used, so take care not to lose your balance or your footing.
 When you have removed all the old felt, use the hand brush to sweep any dirt from the roof.

 Step 2 – Inspect The Timber